buchgr/LeoDictWidget/Readme.md

 ** NEW IN VERSION 2.0.2 **
 - Now also works with Facebook and GMail

+** NEW IN VERSION 2.0.4 **
+- Apple Mac users can now use the command key as a part of their shortcut

 In the Google Chrome Webstore: https://chrome.google.com/webstore/detail/kepemmpmljphklmpfgfmhpjhpdlccpke